 I did not have sexual relations with that woman, Miss Lewinsky.

-As a feature of language, ambiguity occurs when a word or phrase has more than one meaning.
+Ambiguity is a feature of language that occurs when a word or phrase has more than one meaning.
 For instance, the word "note" can mean either:

 - A musical tone.

 In fact, my dictionary1 lists twenty meanings of "note", though one of these is archaic.
 Even the part of speech is ambiguous, since "note" can be either a noun or verb.
 This situation is not at all unusual, and "note" is not an especially ambiguous word.
 Opening any dictionary at random will confirm that it is the rare word that is not ambiguous.
 In fact, ambiguity tends to increase with frequency of use, and it is rarely-used technical terms that are unambiguous.
 For instance, "is" is highly ambiguous and has, as a result, caused much mischief in metaphysics, and even politics.